 Yes.
 We provide interpreters for Immigration and Refugee Board (IRB) hearings, immigration lawyer consultations, and other immigration-related appointments.
 For document translation submitted to IRCC, we provide certified translations by ATIO-member translators that meet IRCC’s requirements.
 See our guide to IRCC document translation and our certified translation services page for details.

-An interpreter works with the spoken (or signed) word — rendering communication between parties in real time during an appointment, meeting, hearing, or event.
-A translator works with written documents — converting text from one language to another with accuracy and completeness.
+An interpreter works with the spoken (or signed) word, carrying communication between parties in real time during an appointment, meeting, hearing, or event.
+A translator works with written documents, converting text from one language to another with accuracy and completeness.
 Both roles require professional training and certification for official use.
-Professional Interpreting Canada provides both services.
+Professional Interpreting Canada provides both.
 For an overview of the different types of interpreters and their specializations, see our guide to types of interpreters in Canada.

 Is a phone interpreter as good as an in-person interpreter?

 It depends on the situation.
-Phone interpreting is highly effective for shorter appointments, triage situations, routine consultations, and contexts where visual communication is not critical.
-In-person interpreting offers the benefit of visual cues, body language, and a physical presence that can be reassuring in sensitive healthcare or community services settings.
-Video remote interpreting (VRI) provides a middle ground, offering face-to-face visual communication without the logistical requirements of on-site attendance.
-Our detailed FAQ on phone versus face-to-face interpreting walks through the factors to consider for different appointment types.
+Phone interpreting works well for shorter appointments, triage situations, routine consultations, and contexts where visual communication isn’t critical.
+In-person interpreting adds the benefit of visual cues, body language, and a physical presence that can be reassuring in sensitive healthcare or community services settings.
+Video remote interpreting (VRI) sits in the middle, offering face-to-face visual communication without the logistics of on-site attendance.
+Our detailed FAQ on phone versus face-to-face interpreting walks through the factors to weigh for different appointment types.

 Do you serve Cambridge and other Waterloo Region communities beyond Kitchener?